2020 NSW Veteran Matchplay Championship heads to Nelson Bay in June

 Vets Matchplay Tournament details

-The The Latitude One NSWVGA Matchplay Championship will be held at Nelson Bay, Horizons and Pacific Dunes golf clubs from 15 – 19 June 2020.
+The Latitude One NSWVGA Matchplay Championship will be held at Nelson Bay, Horizons and Pacific Dunes golf clubs from 15 – 19 June 2020.

 Tournament director Dave Flatt says the event is one of the “Majors” on the NSWVGA program, with A Graders playing for the Bob Coulson Shield and the Ladies Shield respectively.